ethereum-optimism/community-hub/src/docs/developers/bedrock/differences.md

 <details>
 <summary>Infrastructure provider (or anybody else running a node)</summary>

 To run a node you need to understand the executables required to run it.
-You might also be interested in the existence of the mempool and the changes in block timing, fess, and the JSON RPC.
+You might also be interested in the existence of the mempool and the changes in block timing, fees, and the JSON RPC.

 - [Mempool](#mempool)
 - [Block Production](#block-production)